Start your CPEP™ journey and manage your profile conveniently by creating your myUSPEC Account today.Create Account

 An examinee may appeal one or more specific examination items and/or answers as inaccurate or incorrect; where the examinee believes that their failure to receive credit for such items and/or answers caused the examinee to fail the examination (content appeal).
 In order for a content appeal to be considered, the examinee must in the appeal narrative:

 A candidate appealing improper questions may appeal the decision of USPEC by submitting a written appeal within thirty (30) days after receiving notification of results on the myUSPEC dashboard.

-Examinees seeking to dispute any USPEC action or decision against their candidacy, may download and fill up the Exam Candidacy Reconsideration Request Form and send it to email@example.com for initiating process and action.
+Examinees seeking to dispute any action or decision regarding their candidacy may download and fill up the Candidacy Reconsideration Request Form and send it to here for initiating the process and action.

 Examinees missing a scheduled exam because of emergencies, should directly contact USPEC to report matter.
 The following reasons for missing out on, or not showing up for a scheduled USPEC exam have been defined as acceptably genuine, and deemed as justified for grant of Retake permissions if requested:

-Please note that the program package fee is non-refundable.
-However, if the case is not listed under our no show policy, an additional fee of USD 50 will be charged to reapply.
+Note- The fee is non-refundable.
+However, if the case is not listed under our no-show policy, an additional fee of USD 50 will be charged to reapply for the exam.

 The following grounds cannot serve as the basis of an examination administration or content appeal, and USPEC will not accept such examination appeals:

 All appellants will provide written narratives and supporting documentation to USPEC via the form here.
 All appellants will receive an outcome of their appeal within 90 days of appeal submission.

 Examinees must follow proper protocols and procedures before and after the exam.
 Please be mindful of the following guidelines: